$P_1$-nonconforming divergence-free finite element method on square meshes for Stokes equations

 From \eqref{eq:Ihc1} subtracted by \eqref{eq:Ihc2},

 since $k_1+k_2+k_3 =\N(\V^b)=\N(E^b)$.

-If we paint one boundary square a boundary edge, each square which meets a corner of angle $90^\circ$ is done twice by Assumption \ref{assumth}, while each corner of angle $270^\circ$ has one square unpainted.
+If we paint one boundary square for every one boundary edge, each boundary square that meets a corner of angle $90^\circ$ is done twice by Assumption \ref{assumth}, while each corner of angle $270^\circ$ remains one boundary square unpainted.
 It means that